Mahmud Begada: Conquest of Junagadh

-At the close of the war, in 1479, Mahmúd Sháh repaired the fort Jehánpanáh, the present outer or town wall of Junágaḍh, and, charmed with the beauty of the neighbourhood, settled sayads and learned men at Junágaḍh and other towns in Sorath.
-He induced the nobles to build houses, himself raised a palace and made the new city his capital under the name of Mustafábad and enforced his claims as overlord on all the neighbouring chiefs.
-In the times of Ahmad Shah I, these chieftains, including even the Junágaḍh Rá himself, had paid tribute.
-But Mahmúd established rule so firmly that the duty of collecting the tribute was entrusted to an officer permanently settled in the country.
-The author of the Mirăt-i-Sikandari dilates on the dense woods round Junágaḍh, full of mango, ráen, jámbu, gúlar, ámli, and áonla trees (Mangifera indica, Mimusops hexandra, Eugenia jambolana, Ficus glomerata, Tamarindus indica, and Emblica officinalis.), and notes that this forest tract was inhabited by Khánts.
+At the close of the war, in 1479, Mahmud Shah repaired the fort Jehanpanah, the present outer or town wall of Junagadh, and, charmed with the beauty of the neighbourhood, settled Sayyids and learned men at Junagadh and other towns in Sorath.
+He induced the nobles to build houses, himself raised a palace and made the new city his capital under the name of Mustafabad and enforced his claims as overlord on all the neighbouring chiefs.
+In the times of Ahmad Shah I, these chieftains, including even the Junagadh Ra himself, had paid tribute.
+But Mahmud established rule so firmly that the duty of collecting the tribute was entrusted to an officer permanently settled in the country.
+The author of the Mirat-i-Sikandari dilates on the dense woods round Junagadh, full of mango, raen, jambu, gular, amli, and aonla trees (Mangifera indica, Mimusops hexandra, Eugenia jambolana, Ficus glomerata, Tamarindus indica, and Emblica officinalis.), and notes that this forest tract was inhabited by Khants.

-In 1480, when Mahmúd Sháh was at Junágaḍh, Khudáwand Khán and others, who were weary of the king's constant warfare, incited his eldest son Áhmed Khan to assume royal power.
-But Imád-ul-Mulk, by refusing to join, upset their plans, and on the king's return the conspiracy was stamped out.
+In 1480, when Mahmud Shah was at Junagadh, Khudawand Khan and others, who were weary of the king's constant warfare, incited his eldest son Ahmed Khan to assume royal power.
+But Imad-ul-Mulk, by refusing to join, upset their plans, and on the king's return the conspiracy was stamped out.